 Kansas Speedway (1.5 miles, Intermediate, tri-oval) in Kansas City, Kansas

 The Kansas Speedway is located in the USA in the west of the two divided by the Missouri River city of Kansas City, whose eastern part is the state capital of Missouri.
 Sounds complicated, but it also means the following: Because of the proximity to the Speedway, Carl Edwards, Clint Bowyer and Jamie McMurray can call this race as their home race.
-In Kansas, the NASCAR guested 2001-2010 only once a year on the slimmest 1.5-mile oval in the entire calendar.
-Since 2011, a second time on the track with a 15 ° curve superelevation, which is quite unique among the "cookie cutter Speedway" down.
+In the Kansas NASCAR toured from 2001 to 2010 but once a year on the slimmest 1.5-mile oval in the entire calendar.
+Since 2011, a second time on the track with a 15 ° curve superelevation, which is quite unique among the "cookie cutter speedways," driven.